Highly Pathogenic Avian Influenza (HPAI) and other diseases in Minnesota and the Midwest can cause great losses to commercial poultry farms.

 - Cleaning and disinfection

-HPAI risk usually is caused by indirect or direct contact with virus-contaminated people, equipment and wild birds.
+HPAI risk is usually caused by indirect or direct contact with virus-contaminated people, equipment, and wild birds.

 Line of separation